 Korean Wave – This is a kit I’ve wanted to make since I started designing, and I think it is original and fun.
 I especially love the Korean costumes I drew.

 Rainbow Ice – I spent my college days in Hawaii, and this kit reminds me of the beautiful islands.
 My favorite is the ombre papers that look like shave ice!

 Please share several of your favorite layouts made with your products.

-Lots of designers spend a lot of time designing and barely have time to scrap their own pages.
-Is this you or can you share a favorite layout (or two!) you’ve created?
+Being a busy mom, do you have time to scrap?
+Can you share a favorite layout (or two!) you’ve created?

 What are 5 fun facts about yourself?

 - I have a weakness for carbonated drinks.

 - I have never watched a horror movie.
 I have a great memory and can recall movies with “scary” scenes I’ve watched when I was a child (usually at the worst times, like when I’m alone in a dark house).
 I know what a horror movie will do to me so I avoid watching one.

 - I’m terrified of flying, though I’ve flown many, many times.